Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 Universities at Shady Grove

-Always capitalize when referring specifically to the University of Baltimore.
-When referring to other institutions, lowercase when this word stands alone (not in the formal name of the institution).
+- Always capitalize when referring specifically to The University of Baltimore.
+When referring to other institutions, lowercase when the word stands alone (but not in the formal name of the institution).

-on second reference and thereafter: UB Alumni Association, alumni association or association
+on second reference and thereafter: alumni association or association

-The UB Foundation Board of Directors leads this organization.
+The UBalt Foundation Board of Directors leads this organization.

-on first reference: UB School of Law is acceptable if University of Baltimore appears earlier in the copy; thereafter: law school (lowercase)
+on first reference: UBalt School of Law is acceptable if University of Baltimore appears earlier in the copy; thereafter: law school (lowercase)

 University System of Maryland